Phily Bowden: Post-university (2019–present)

 Bowden began training with Helen Clitheroe in London as part of Team New Balance Manchester.
 She won the 2021 Reading Half Marathon with a time of 1:13:29.
 She pivoted to marathon running and made her marathon debut in 2022 in Seville with a time of 2:34:30.
 She competed for Great Britain and Northern Ireland at the European Cup in the women's 10,000m.
-At the 2023 Copenhagen Marathon, Bowden finished in 2:29:16, taking five minutes off her personal best and placing 29^{th} in the all-time rankings for England and third overall in the women's marathon that year.
+At the 2023 Copenhagen Marathon, Bowden finished in 2:29:16, taking five minutes off her personal best and placing 29th in the all-time rankings for England and third overall in the women's marathon that year.

 She set a personal best of 2:29:14 at the Houston Marathon in 2024.
 While in the United States in the final block of training for the Houston Marathon, Bowden met Jon Green, the head coach at Verde Track Club.
 She left Team New Balance Manchester, and announced in July 2024 that she had signed with On Running.
 Alongside this change, she began being coached by Green.

 Bowden placed 15th in the women's competition at the 2024 Berlin Marathon, running a new personal best of 2:25:47, ranking her ninth on the UK all-time list.
-She placed 11th overall in the woman's elite race at the 2025 London Marathon and was the third fastest British woman.
+She placed 11th overall in the women's elite race at the 2025 London Marathon and was the third fastest British woman.

+Bowden's next professional goal is to be on Team Great Britain in the 2028 LA Olympics.

 Personal life

 Bowden returned to the United Kingdom in 2019.
 She lived in Reading, before leaving her full-time job as a civil servant in London and relocating to Manchester.
+On September 30, 2021, Bowden created her YouTube channel and currently (April 2026) has 200K subscribers.
+Bowden's videos focus on the highs and lows of being a professional runner and inspiration for other runners.
+Bowden married long-time partner, Daniel Leadbitter, in June 2025.